- Business Tangible Personal Property tax

 :: Top ::

 *NOTE: The City Council has adopted a change in the food and beverage and transient occupancy tax rate effective July 1, 2017.
-The new rate will increase to 7%.
-The first filing at the new rate will be due by August 21, 2017.
-The new fillable form will be added to this website after July 20th.
+The new rate increased to 7% please make sure you are using the correct form for filing.

 The City of Harrisonburg imposes the following trust taxes: